mdakader/elementor-addons/readme.txt

 == Screenshots ==

+1. Flip Box
+2. Call To Action
+3. Service Card
+4. Dual Heading
-1. Image gallery
+5. Image Gallery
+6. Team
+7. Testimonial
+8. Price Table
+9. Post Card
+10. Counter Up

 == Frequently Asked Questions ==

-= What is the requirement for Easy Addons? =
+= What is the requirement for Easy Addons For Elementor? =

 You need Elementor Website Builder or Pro Version active for Easy Addons for Elementor.